algosup/2023-2024-project-3-virtual-processor-team-4/documents/management/weekly_report/cumulative.md

 ### Plan for Next Week

-- Progress on the functional specifications, to give some clear instructions to the tech lead and the developers.
+- Progress on the functional specification, to give some clear instructions to the tech lead and the developers.
 - For the dev: Begin to develop the bases of the code in C, the reading functions of the ASM file.
 - Management: Build and begin to fill the KPIs dashboard and the documentation on GitHub.
 - QA: Begin the test plan, and the test strategy.
-- Tech Lead: Define all the conventions for the developers and begin the technical specifications.
+- Tech Lead: Define all the conventions for the developers and begin the technical specification.

 <br><hr><br>